shajra/shajra-provisioning/doc/ux.md

 It can be nice when colors are consistent across different applications, though not all applications make it easy or possible.
 The pictures at the top of this document illustrate how I theme my Linux and Mac environments.

 The Mac screenshot is a bit disingenuous.
-I don't use a wallpaper day-to-day because I find MacOS's transparency of unfocused windows distracting.
+I don't use a wallpaper day-to-day because I find macOS's transparency of unfocused windows distracting.
 I also don't have that wide a gap between windows.
 But it all makes for a nice screenshot.

 ## Color Selection<a id="sec-5-1"></a>